The Suicide Squad (film): James Gunn

 In October 2018, James Gunn was hired to write and possibly direct the next Suicide Squad film.
-His deal with Warner Bros. closed following the completion of his exit settlement with The Walt Disney Company, after he was dismissed by Disney and Marvel Studios as director of Guardians of the Galaxy Vol. 3 (2023) in July 2018 when conservative commentators circulated controversial Twitter posts he made involving rape, pedophilia, AIDS, the Holocaust, bestiality and 9/11.
-Warner Bros. had been interested in recruiting Gunn for the DCEU immediately after his dismissal by Disney, and asked him to make a new Superman film.
+His deal with Warner Bros. closed following the completion of his exit settlement with the Walt Disney Company, after he was dismissed by Disney and Marvel Studios as director of the Marvel Cinematic Universe (MCU) film Guardians of the Galaxy Vol. 3 (2023) in July 2018 when conservative commentators, such as Mike Cernovich, circulated controversial Twitter posts he made involving rape, pedophilia, AIDS, the Holocaust, bestiality and 9/11.
+Warner Bros. had been interested in recruiting Gunn for the DCEU immediately after his dismissal by Disney and asked him to make a new Superman film with an offer to recast Henry Cavill in the role.
 Gunn was uncertain if he wanted to take on Superman, so Warner Bros. told him that he could adapt any DC property he liked.
 He chose to make a Suicide Squad film, recalling that it was the one DC property he dreamed of adapting and had been jealous when Ayer's Suicide Squad film performed well.
 Ayer supported Gunn's hiring as a "brave and smart move" and called him "the right man for the job".
 Dave Bautista, who starred in the Guardians of the Galaxy films for Gunn, expressed interest in appearing in his Suicide Squad film.

 One of the first things Gunn did when discussing the film with Warner Bros. was watch Suicide Squad for the first time.
 The studio said he could take or leave any elements he wanted from the first film, but they hoped that he would bring back Robbie as Harley Quinn.
 The day after he was hired, Disney decided to reinstate Gunn as director of Guardians of the Galaxy Vol. 3.
 He discussed his new DCEU commitment with Marvel Studios President Kevin Feige, who encouraged him to "make a great movie" and agreed to delay production on Guardians until Gunn had completed work on the Suicide Squad sequel.
 In January 2019, the film was officially titled The Suicide Squad and was scheduled for release on August 6, 2021.
 The title was suggested by Gunn as a joke, but executives at Warner Bros. liked it.
 At that time, Gunn was in negotiations to direct the film which was described as a relaunch rather than a direct sequel that would take the franchise in a new direction and feature a largely new cast.
 Roven and Peter Safran were set as producers, with Zack Snyder and Deborah Snyder as executive producers.
 Safran, who produced the DCEU films Aquaman (2018) and Shazam!
 (2019), had pushed Gunn to take on the project and felt there was no better director to "bring together a disparate group of outsiders on a mission".